jacobvm04/rcalc/README.md

 ## Installation

 To install `rcalc`, clone this repo and run `cargo install --path .` in the cloned directory.
-Do note that this project requires a `nightly` copy of rust to build.
+Do note that this project requires rust `nightly` to build.

 ## Tests